larsrinn/long_running_computations/README.md

 If the polling yields a complete computation, the page refereshes to display the new results.
 While the frontend is polling, the displayed result has a spinning overlay, to inform the user about the ongoing computation.

+Now imagine what happens if the user changes the configuration twice in a short period of time.
+The first time, the configuration-model is marked to be computing.
+When the first task finishes, the computation is marked to be finished, even though the second computation is still going on.
+Hence, the page refreshes and displays the results of the first computation as the final results.
+The user is not notified, when the second results are ready.

 # Run
 Because the issues mostly arise, when the application is run in a production environment, one shouldn't use Django's `manage.py runserver` to evaluate how the server is blocked by the long running computation.